Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Summary and conclusions

 \item Residual obscured star formation cannot fully account for the CO(5-4) emission in the detected galaxies, because assuming the CO(5-4) - $L_\mathrm{IR}$ relation for star-forming galaxies \citep{Valentino2020b} and the typical SED of quiescent galaxies \citep{Magdis2021}, they would have been detected in the dust continuum.
 Additionally, the fact that our post-starbursts do not agree with the CO(5-4) - L$_\mathrm{IR}$ relation and that none of them is detected in dust continuum indicates that molecular gas and dust in quiescent galaxies might be decoupled, as recently suggested by \cite{Spilker2025}.

-\item Our results suggest that low gas density and temperature, leading to low CO excitation \citep{French2023}, are likely responsible for maintaining the star formation suppressed in these post-starbursts, pointing toward quenching mechanisms such as gas stabilization, stripping, or feedback regulation. \end{itemize}
+\item Our results indicate that, for the majority of our post-SBs, the molecular gas is predominantly diffuse and cold, leading to low CO excitation consistent with that observed in local post-SBs \citep{French2023}.
+This suggests that the suppression of star formation is primarily maintained by a low fraction of dense molecular gas, favoring quenching mechanisms such as gas stabilization or enhanced turbulence that prevent the gas from fragmenting and collapsing, rather than by widespread heating of the molecular medium.
+For the merging post-starbursts, however, the higher CO excitation indicates elevated kinetic temperatures, likely induced by shocks and/or AGN activity, which act to suppress star formation. \end{itemize}

 Larger samples of high-redshift post-starbursts with multi-transition CO observations will be essential to confirm and expand upon these results.
-Recently, \cite{Setton2025} published a sample of 50 post-SB galaxies with CO(2-1) data that could in principle be followed-up with observations of higher $J$ CO transitions.
-In particular, homogeneously observing multiple CO transitions across large samples will allow statistical constraints on the SLED shapes and help determine whether elevated excitation is common in merging post-starbursts.
-In addition, further investigating the CO SLED of passive galaxies might shed light on the $\alpha_\mathrm{CO}$ factor that needs to be used to convert low-$J$ CO luminosities into molecular gas masses.
+Recently, \cite{Setton2025} published a sample of 50 post-SBs with CO(2-1) data that could in principle be followed-up with observations of higher $J$ CO transitions.
+In particular, homogeneously observing multiple CO transitions across large samples will allow statistical constraints on the SLED and help determine whether elevated excitation is common in merging post-SBs.
+In addition, further investigating the SLED of passive galaxies might shed light on the $\alpha_\mathrm{CO}$ factor that needs to be used to convert low-$J$ CO luminosities into molecular gas masses.
 Current works (e.g., \citealt{French2015, French2021, Suess2017, Bezanson2021, Zanella2023, Setton2025}) typically adopt the Milky-Way conversion factor.
-However, $\alpha_\mathrm{CO}$ might depend on the CO SLED of the galaxy population and could therefore be different in quiescent galaxies.
-Higher-resolution observations will further enable measurements of the CO-emitting region’s size, morphology, and dynamics, and help deblend close galaxy pairs, clarifying whether mergers are ubiquitous in the post-starburst population and their role in suppressing star formation at cosmic noon.
-Finally, assessing the presence of AGN and potential molecular outflows will be critical to understanding the contribution of AGN feedback and shocks to quenching in these galaxies.
+However, $\alpha_\mathrm{CO}$ might depend on the SLED of the galaxy population and could therefore be different in quiescent galaxies.
+Higher-resolution observations will further enable measurements of the CO-emitting region’s size, morphology, and dynamics, and help deblend close galaxy pairs, clarifying whether mergers are ubiquitous in the post-SB population and their role in suppressing star formation.
+Finally, assessing the presence of AGN and potential molecular outflows will be critical to understanding the contribution of AGN feedback and shocks to quenching.